Help us match you with local pros in your area

 Always get HVAC bids in writing before work begins.
 A thorough quote will cover costs for both labor and materials.
 Confirm that you understand all terms before signing the contract.

 Generally, your HVAC system should be inspected twice a year.
 After an inspection, your HVAC technician will tell you what, if any, services are needed.
 You should also have an inspection if you notice any new issues, like unusual smells, leaks, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are during the spring and fall.
-Technicians are less busy during these times, so it will be easier to get an appointment.
-This also helps get your system ready for the summer and winter, when it typically gets the most use.
+The best times of the year to have an HVAC inspection are the spring and fall.
+Technicians are generally less busy during these times, which makes it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally gets the most use.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
-You may also consider installing a smart thermostat.
+Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
+You could also consider installing a smart thermostat.

 For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).